operator-framework/enhancements/enhancements/scorecard-storage.md

 ### Non-Goals

-This enhancement would introduce a new storage spec be added into its configuration API, this would mean creating a v1beta1 version of the scorecard API.
-The scorecard API is hosted in the https://github.com/operator-framework/api repository at the following location: https://github.com/operator-framework/api/tree/master/pkg/apis/scorecard.

 The names of the persistent volumes created by scorecard for this feature are opaque to the test writer, meaning that they are not defined in a way where test writers would need or want to know the names of their volumes.